T-Flet/Graph-State-Machine/README.rst

 - pathing through ontologies by entity nearness, e.g. building a sentence out of a word ontology

 Design
 ------

+(Inspecting the package __init__.py imports is a quick and useful exercise in understanding the overall structure, while the following is a less concise version of the content of types.py)

-The main class exported by this package is :code:`GSM`, which contains the following 4 fields:
+The main class exported by this package is :code:`GSM`, whose constructor accepts the following arguments:

 - A :code:`Graph`: a graph object with typed nodes built around a Networkx Graph, with utility methods so that it can